 Khadijah A Brown has a passion for helping to better the lives of individuals around her as well as the members of society many of us forget.
-Born and raised in Philadelphia, PA, Khadijah’s motto was to always make the best out of any situation and reach for every dream no matter the opposition.
-As a teenager, Khadijah always had a passion for learning new things and constantly challenging herself and others around her to think outside the box.
+She has always had a passion for learning new things and constantly challenges herself and others to think outside the box.
+Born and raised in Philadelphia, Khadijah’s motto has always been to “make the best out of any situation; regardless of the opposition.”

 After eight years at Lockheed Martin, Khadijah was laid off.
-She attributes much of her success and maturity to the many mentors and the leadership team at Lockheed Martin.
-At Lockheed she learned the value of teamwork, adaption to change and interpersonal communication, which she believes has helped her navigate throughout her life and career.
+She attributes much of her success and maturity to the Leadership Team within Lockheed.
+At Lockheed, she learned the value of teamwork, adaption to change and interpersonal communication; these skills have helped her to navigate throughout her life and career.

 Khadijah is a graduate of Temple University’s, Fox School of Business.
 As a first-generation college graduate, she learned early on the unique challenges many people within her own socioeconomic communities faced.
 The exposure to Temple University’s - Fox School of Business, enabled her to secure an internship with JP Morgan Chase in their Global Technology Infrastructure division as well as a successful career with Comcast Business.
 Both roles have taught her the importance of discipline, commitment, and effective communication.